soggyinkgames/tnega-soggy-starter-types/CODEEXECPLAN.md

 ### Update Note
 Describe any changes made to this plan, the reason, and the date here.
 For example:
 - On 2025-11-06, tightened acceptance criteria to require JSON artifacts per run and added default orchestration→eval/memory maps.
+- On 2025-11-08, merged PLANS.md updates into this CODEEXECPLAN.md; marked initial milestones complete and recorded decisions.
+- On 2025-11-08, executed plan steps additively: added specs, tools, helpers, scripts, templates, and artifacts indexer; restored original scripts after accidental edits; documented decisions and surprises.
+- On 2025-11-08, removed duplicated eval implementations under `/evals/*` in favor of `packages/eval-*`; deleted unused `agents/again/*` and `lib/memory.ts` to reduce duplication.
+- On 2025-11-08, moved knowledge-insight query tool into shared `@tools/queryKnowledgeBase` and updated template re-export to use the shared tool.
+- On 2025-11-08, added orchestration templates under `templates/orchestration/*` and updated `scripts/new-orchestration.ts` to surface template use-cases.
+Added YAML prompts: `build_orchestration_templates.yaml` and `build_orchestration_config.yaml`.
+ - On 2025-11-08, added `inquirer` dependency and updated `scripts/new-agent.ts` to use it for the new goals-aware flow.
+- On 2025-11-08, added `vitest.orch.config.ts` and updated `test:orch` script to use the config for reliable test discovery.
+- On 2025-11-08, added `ui/codex-prompts/build_tools_tests.yaml`, `vitest.tools.config.ts`, and colocated tool specs; updated `test:tools` and removed `scripts/test-tools.ts` to avoid duplication.
+- On 2025-11-08, added scripts/tests/new-agent.spec.ts and scripts/tests/run-agent.spec.ts with dedicated Vitest config to validate CLI scaffolding and execution without modifying the CLI scripts.
+ - On 2025-11-08, removed unused helper `scripts/helpers/tools.ts` after confirming no references remained.
+- On 2025-11-08, removed the temporary `/cli` directory and ported helpers to `/scripts/helpers`; refactored orchestration unit tests with best-practice names and explicit assertions.
+ - On 2025-11-08, removed `scripts/test-orch.ts` to prevent duplication; updated package script to run Vitest on `packages/orch-*/**/*.spec.ts`.
+- On 2025-11-26, refactored `packages/orch-centralised/centralised.spec.ts` to cover new-agent creation via controller delegation and updated error-handling expectations.
+- On 2025-11-26, expanded `packages/orch-concurrent/concurrent.spec.ts` to assert per-index inputs, context wiring, duration, and error isolation.